Compendium

 Motorized scooters are prohibited on all trails with the exception of Segway’s used by people with mobility impairments.
 Segway’s can be operated on those areas accessible to regular and motorized wheelchairs.

-36 CFR 2.21-Smoking
+36 CFR §2.21-Smoking

-36 CFR 2.22 - Property.
+36 CFR §2.22 - Property

 (a)(2) The superintendent may grant permission to leave property (e.g. vehicles, trailers) longer than 24 hours in the following areas:

-- Visitor Center parking areas
+• Visitor center parking areas

-36 CFR 2.23 - Recreation Fees
+36 CFR §2.23 – Recreation Fees

 (c) The collection of recreation fees will be suspended during the following periods:

-As designated by the Director of the National Park Service, or by the park superintendent as necessary.
+As designated by the Director of the National Park Service, or by the park Superintendent as necessary.

-36 CFR 2.35 - Alcoholic Beverages and Controlled Substances
+36 CFR §2.35 - Alcoholic Beverages and Controlled Substances

 (a)(3)(i) The following areas are closed to the consumption of alcoholic beverages and/or the possession of a bottle, can, or other receptacle containing an alcoholic beverage that is open, or that has been opened, or whose seal is broken, or the contents of which have been partially removed:

-- Inside Visitor Centers and on adjacent patio/porch areas
+• Inside visitor centers and on adjacent patio/porch areas

-- On trails
+• On all trails

-Determination: Alcoholic beverages are inappropriate within the visitor centers since they serve as public museums.
-The educational purpose of the museum is the primary focus.
-Alcoholic beverages are allowed outside of the buildings in accordance with applicable laws.
 Alcoholic beverages are prohibited along public trails for the safety of all visitors.
 Trails are narrow with exposure to cliffs and other hazards.

 Consumption of alcoholic beverages poses an increased threat of accidents along trails.
 Alcoholic beverages are prohibited at interpretive activities within NPS jurisdiction for the safety of all visitors and to keep the experience focused and appropriate.

-36 CFR 2.38 (b) - Explosives
+36 CFR §2.38 (b) - Explosives

 Using or possessing fireworks, firecrackers, or other explosives devices within the monuments is prohibited.

-Determination: Using or possessing fireworks, firecrackers, or other explosives devices is inherently dangerous, constitutes a fire hazard, and is not appropriate within a heavily visited protected natural and cultural resource.
+Using or possessing fireworks, firecrackers, or other explosives devices is inherently dangerous, constitutes a fire hazard, and is not appropriate within a heavily visited protected natural and cultural resource.

-36 CFR 2.52 – Sale or Distribution of Printed Matter
+36 CFR §2.52 – Sale or Distribution of Printed Matter

 Sale or distribution of printed materials is allowed by permit only in designated areas.
 Vehicles may not be approached.